Behavior Standards and Consequences

 It is expected that all employees at Antelope Valley High School hold students accountable for their actions under the rules and regulations stated here.
 The faculty is expected to refer students to the appropriate administrator for any major infractions listed in this document.
 They are also expected to hold students accountable for their actions in the classroom for such infractions as tardiness, class disturbance, non-diligence, etc. These types of infractions are dealt with through the Positive Behavior Intervention System (PBIS).

-Administrators are expected to implement the penalties as detailed for the infractions listed within this document.
+Administrators are expected to implement the supports and/or consequences as detailed for the infractions listed within this document.
 The Principal has the final responsibility for application of all school rules and is the person to whom any final appeals must be made.

 Suspension: Removal of the student from the school setting for a period of 1-5 days during which time the student may be assigned to on-campus suspension or off-campus suspension.
 In the case of off-campus suspension, students are to remain under the supervision of a parent or guardian and may not be on any campus or at any school activities at any time for any reason.
 Section 48913 of the California State Educational Code states that the teacher of any class from which a pupil is suspended may require the suspended pupil to complete any assignment and tests missed during the suspension.